new92/IGFI/README.md

 - [ ] GUI
 - [ ] Automation
-- [x] Program a V3 better than both versions 1 and 2
+- [ x ] Program a V3 better than both versions 1 and 2

 ## FAQ 🤔